MySQL - Create Index: A Beginner's Guide

 In this example:

-• We're creating a table called students.
+- We're creating a table called

-• The id column is our primary key (a special type of index).
+column is our primary key (a special type of index). - We're also creating an index on the

-Why might we index the name column?
+column?
 Well, if we often search for students by name, this index will speed up those searches significantly.

 Creating Indexes on Existing Tables